eps1lon/types-react-codemod/README.md

 ### `experimental-refobject-defaults`

-WARNING: This is an experimental codemod to intended for codebases using published types.
+WARNING: This is an experimental codemod to intended for codebases using unpublished types.
 Only use if you're using https://github.com/DefinitelyTyped/DefinitelyTyped/pull/64896.

 `RefObject` no longer makes `current` nullable by default